School bullies have moved online. But is banning all under-16s from social media really the answer?

 “I went through absolutely every argument that had been thrown at me and had a counter argument for every single one of them.
 And then I thought, ‘You know what?
 Ban it.
 Just ban it,’” she told CNN.

-The Australian government introduced what it’s called “world-leading” legislation in parliament this week to wipe social media accounts – including Snapchat, TikTok, Facebook, Instagram, Reddit and X – from the devices of children under 16.
+The Australian government hopes to pass what it calls “world-leading” legislation this week to wipe social media accounts – including Snapchat, TikTok, Facebook, Instagram, Reddit and X – from the devices of children under 16.

 If passed, the law would see courts impose fines of nearly 50 million Australian dollars ($32 million) on social media companies found not to have taken reasonable steps to prevent age-restricted children from using their service.